frankframework/frank-manual/misc/MANUAL_TEST.md

 **Step 170:** Select folder `yyy`.
 Both of its two reports should be selected.
 Press the delete button.
 The confirmation dialog should list the two selected reports.
 Confirm.

 **Step 180:** Check that there is only one report and that it is in the Reports folder.
 Check that folder `yyy` is gone.

+**Step 190:** Test a situation that a folder has three or more reports and that you are deleting some of them but not all.